 Wholeness of Body (Su)

-At 7th level or higher, a monk can heal his own wounds as a standard action.
-He can heal a number of hit points of damage equal to his monk level by using 2 points from his ki pool.
+At 7th level or higher, monks can heal their own wounds as a standard action.
+They can heal a number of hit points of damage equal to their monk level by using 2 points from their ki pool.